 Click on an offering mode for more details.

 This unit introduces the key concepts in strategic communications and considers the way in which digital technologies have reinvented communication processes.
 It overviews the drivers of strategic communication and considers how the fields of public relations, media management, marketing and corporate communications have adapted their communication practices.
 The unit provides students with knowledge and skills in relation to (1) the role of strategic communications in achieving outcomes; (2) the importance of cultural literacy in building stakeholder relationships; (3) the centrality of issues management in effective communications; (4) the ways in which digital technologies have refined communication tactics like event planning and media liaison; and (5) and the value of research/data to targeted communications.

 - 6 points

-- Typically this unit is assessed in the following ways: (1) case study/analysis/campaign; (2) research essay; and (3) participation, quizzes and presentations.
+Indicative assessments in this unit are as follows: (1) research essay; (2) communications campaign; and (3) quiz.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.